-Here in the midwest, that means many of us will be spending a lot more time inside for the next 6 months.
+Here in the South East, that means many of us will be spending more time inside than we have for the last seven months.

 Why not make some plans now to do one thing a month.
 One thing every 30 days, who can’t do that?
 So here’s a grab bag of ideas to “Carpe Noctem” (Seize the Night):

 - Have a soup night for a few friends from church.
 Enjoy your fellowship around the warmth of your home and the joy of Christ.
 Try to include the newest family you can find, or one of the widows of the church, or … (let the Spirit of God guide you.)

 - Have a soup night for a few of your neighbors.

 - When you are burning brush from trimming your bushes and trees, invite some friends over and roast some hotdogs, or marshmallows.

 - Invite your friends over to watch the Panthers game (or the team of your choice).